West Coast of the United States: History

 The history of the West Coast begins with the arrival of the earliest known humans of the Americas, Paleo-Indians, crossing the Bering Strait from Eurasia into North America over a land bridge, Beringia, that existed between 45,000 BCE and 12,000 BCE (47,000–14,000 years ago).
 Small isolated groups of hunter-gatherers migrated alongside herds of large herbivores far into Alaska.
 Between 16,500 BCE and 13,500 BCE (18,500–15,500 years ago), ice-free corridors developed along the Pacific coast and valleys of North America and possibly by sea.

-Alaska Natives, indigenous peoples of the Pacific Northwest Coast, and California indigenous peoples eventually descended from the Paleo-Indians.
+Alaska Natives, Indigenous peoples of the Pacific Northwest Coast, and California indigenous peoples eventually descended from the Paleo-Indians.
 They developed various languages and established trade routes.

 Later, Spanish, British, French, Russian, and American explorers and settlers began colonizing the area.

+The West Coast was officially incorporated into the United States in 1848, through the establishment of the Oregon Territory; and in 1850, through the admission of California to the Union.

+The Oregon Territory was previously jointly administered by the United States and the United Kingdom as part of the Oregon Country, and its boundary was established by the Oregon Treaty in 1846.
+In 1853, the Washington Territory was split from the Oregon Territory, and these territories were admitted as the West Coast states of Oregon, in 1859; and Washington, in 1889.